- 23-year relationship providing consulting & design-build (DB) services for water treatment plants (WTP) and water reclamation facilities (WRF)

 The principal components of the West WRF project involved the design and construction of a new master influent pumping station with a rated capacity of 28 mgd (1.2 m3/sec), modifications to the existing screening and de-gritting pretreatment structure, a new flow splitting structure, a new denitrification basin, a new final clarifier, expansion of the existing chlorine contact basin, and a sludge de-watering.
 Additionally, CH2M HILL was tasked with providing full automation of the existing and new facilities that include 2 new electrical buildings, motor control centers, switchgear, programmable logic controllers, and workstations.

-To further expand BSU’s potable water production capacity, CH2M HILL completed the new Reverse Osmosis (RO) WTP DB Project in 2004, including new brackish water supply wells, a new membrane treatment plant and a new concentrate disposal deep injection well to work with BSU’s lime softening plant.
+To further expand BSU’s potable water production capacity, Jacobs completed the new Reverse Osmosis (RO) WTP DB Project in 2004, including new brackish water supply wells, a new membrane treatment plant and a new concentrate disposal deep injection well to work with BSU’s lime softening plant.

 Completed on schedule in 2004, the new plant uses a well field located near the utility’s existing lime softening WTP to obtain raw water from a brackish aquifer that the existing lime softening WTP is incapable of successfully treating.
 The new RO WTP has a Phase I capacity of 6.5 mgd, expandable to 13 mgd.

-“CH2M is one of the few consultants I can count on to act as an extension of my staff.
-When I need help and need it now, I know that CH2M HILL will deliver.”
+“Jacobs is one of the few consultants I can count on to act as an extension of my staff.
+When I need help and need it now, I know that Jacobs will deliver.”

 Fred Partin, Executive Director